Ballyjamesduff

 Ballyjamesduff is a town in County Cavan, Ireland.
-A former market town, it was the winner of the 1966 and 1967 Irish Tidy Towns Competition.
+It is 17 km south-east of Cavan town.

 History

 The first mention of Ballyjamesduff is found in The Registry of Deeds, Kings Inns, Henrietta Street, Dublin, Deed No.12-294-5122, drawn up on 12 May 1714.

 In A Topographical Dictionary of Ireland, first published by Samuel Lewis in 1837, its entry reads:

 "Ballyjamesduff, an old market town, in county Cavan, and the province of Ulster.
 The town is situated on the old mail-coach road from Virginia to Cavan.

 The parish was created in 1831, by disuniting nine townlands from the parish of Castleraghan, five from that of Denn, two from Lurgan, and four from the parish of Kildrumferton."

 The garrison at Ballyjamesduff barracks was attacked with rifle fire and grenades in July 1922.
 There were no casualties.

+A former market town, Ballyjamesduff was the winner of the 1966 and 1967 Irish Tidy Towns Competition.

 Demographics

 The population was 2,917 at the 2022 census.
 At that census, Ballyjamesduff had a similar population to the County Cavan towns of Bailieborough, Virginia and Kingscourt: each with about 3,000 people.
 The town's population is diverse, with about 35% born outside of Ireland.